Period drama hotties coming in 2022

-Unless you’ve been living under a rock or have weird taste in men, chances are you’ve been drooling over Regé-Jean Page as the Duke Simon Bassett in Bridgerton just as much as we have.
-Anyone else fantasising about the unfathomed sensual thrill of having a smartly-dressed Duke skim his hands over your waist and softly instruct you to stand closer to him?
+Unless you were living under a rock last January, chances are you’ve done your share of drooling over Regé-Jean Page as the Duke Simon Bassett in Bridgerton.
+Anyone else still fantasising about the unfathomed sensual thrill of having a smartly-dressed Duke skim his hands over your waist, and softly instruct you to stand closer to him?
 (Go on: give the first dance another watch.)

 You’d be excused for being put-off by the sideburns, but there is something alluring about Mr. Knightley in the 2020 adaptation of Emma all the same.
 Maybe it’s the gratuitous scene at the start of the film of him getting dressed, bum akimbo?
 Probably it’s the disarmingly believable way he seems to love Emma (played by The Queen’s Gambit‘s Anya Taylor Joy, demonstrating check mate), and the surprisingly charged way he dances with her.
 Only period dramas can have us so worked up simply from hands touching hands.